the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 Structure | Soft | Ensure each chapter has a good summary on its landing page along with links to its subchapters.
 Structure | Soft | Split long chapters into smaller subchapters so they are modular.

-  - Do not add any empty files in the `_toc.yml`, instead create an issue for new chapters

 ##### Language